-To achieve this effect, I add symbols, runic texts from languages like Sanskrit, spiritual and mystical symbols from various cultures, otherworldly beings such as spiritual guardians, extraterrestrial life forms and other types of manifestations, all interacting in a place that can be identified as earth.
+To achieve this effect, I add symbols, runic texts from languages like Sanskrit, spiritual and mystical symbols from various cultures, otherworldly beings such as spiritual guardians, extraterrestrial life forms, and other types of manifestations, all interacting in a place that can be identified as earth.

 The Buddha figure is one that I like and connect with; therefore, I add Buddha statues or related elements to give this “aura” to the illustration.
-I also draw inspirations from archetypes and astrology, but mostly from my experience.
+I also draw inspiration from archetypes and astrology, but mostly from my experience.

 When illustrating a music cover, what are the important elements that one must focus on?
 How do you bring the feel and emotion of music into the artwork?

 Christian: I keep the song’s name in my mind and proceed to listen to the track a few times.
-I analyse the mood and where the music takes me and work from there.
+I analyze the mood and where the music takes me and work from there.
 Sometimes, the music artist would suggest specific ideas for their cover.
 In such cases, I use their idea as the base and proceed with the same process.

 Are there any specifications listed by the clients when you illustrate covers?
 How much freedom do you enjoy in such projects?

 Christian: There are broadly three categories of clients: one that offers complete creative freedom; another that has an idea of the setting or characters or mood or other little details that I include in the final composition; and the one with a clear idea of what they wish to see in terms of composition.
 But, I am grateful that all of them connect with my style.
 I have not had to change my style so far.
 So even if they have a clear idea of what they want, I have the freedom to interpret that into my style.
 It’s a beautiful co-creation process.